NawarAli1912/EStore.API/README.md

 - **Quartz:** Implements Quartz for job scheduling, enhancing the project with timely tasks.
 - **Domain-Driven Design (DDD) Principles:** Incorporates DDD principles, including domain models, domain events, and domain services to create a robust and maintainable codebase.
 - **Authentication:** Implements JWT Bearer authentication for secure access to the API.
-- **Authorization:** Implements permission-based access control from scratch, ensuring that users have the necessary permissions to perform specific actions.
+- **Authorization:** Secures API access with JWT Bearer authentication and custom permission-based control.
-- **Outbox Pattern:** Implements the Outbox pattern to store domain events, ensuring reliable event processing.
+- **Outbox Pattern:** Ensures reliable event processing by implementing the Outbox pattern for storing domain events.
-- **Global Error Handling:** New way for global error handling following RFC specification and reimplement dotnet ProblemDetailsFactory.
+- **Global Error Handling:** Adheres to RFC specifications for global error handling, with a reimplementation of the dotnet ProblemDetailsFactory.
-- **Reuslt Pattern:** Generic result type which work with domain errors to avoid throwing exceptions and return explicit errors.
+- **Reuslt Pattern:** Utilizes a generic result type for explicit error handling, avoiding exceptions.
 - **Cache:** Implement Cache-Aside Pattern to optimize complex queries, using MediatR piplines feature.
 - **Unit Testing:** Unit testing using x-unit framework.
-- **Architecture Tests:** NetArchTest.Rules to test that the code is follwoing the clean archittecture.
+- **Architecture Tests:** Utilizes NetArchTest.Rules to ensure compliance with Clean Architecture principles.
+- **AWS S3 for Image Storage**: s Amazon Web Services (AWS) S3 for secure and scalable storage of product and customers images.
+This integration enhances the overall media asset management, providing a reliable solution for handling product images.

 ## Getting Started